snowcodeer/Pokedex/README.md

 ## Features
 - Animations!
-On card hover and animated background on the details page
+On card hover and animated background and title on the details page
-- Themes corresponding to emoji and colour to pokemon type
+- Themes corresponding to emoji and colour to pokemon type, background is a shifting gradient of colours with emoji overlay
 - Filter by type
 - Details page with corresponding icons
 - Progress bar for stats (health points, attack, defense, speed), max at 255